meirelesff/rscielo/README.md

 pages (check the `get_journal` documentation executing `help(get_journal)` for a full description of the retrieved data).

-For a quick glimpse at the scrapped data, one may use the `summary`
+For a quick glimpse at the scraped data, one may use the `summary`
 method:

 ``` r